epfl-nlp/kogito/docs/userguide.rst

 Custom Relations
 ****************
-As mentioned before, knowledge relations are rather fixed, pre-defined notions based on **ATOMIC** and **CONCEPTNET** knowledge bases.
+As mentioned before, knowledge relations are rather fixed, pre-defined notions based on `ATOMIC <https://allenai.org/data/atomic-2020>`_ and `CONCEPTNET <https://conceptnet.io/>`_ knowledge bases.
 However, one might want to define their own custom relations and perform commonsense reasoning based on these new relations. **kogito** also provides this capability through large language models such as GPT-3.
-In order to do this, we need to use ``GPT3Zeroshot`` model, define and register our new relation using ``KnowledgeRelation`` class and construct a sample knowledge graph with examples for our new relations.
+In order to do this, we need to use :class:`kogito.models.gpt3.zeroshot.GPT3Zeroshot` model, define and register our new relation using ``KnowledgeRelation`` class and construct a sample knowledge graph with examples for our new relations.

 To define our new relation, we need to provide a ``verbalizer`` function to convert the knowledge tuple into a meaningful sentence in natural language and a ``prompt`` text that explains the new relation as an instruction (these are required to interact with the GPT-3 model).
 Let's define a new relation called ``X_WISHES`` which does not exist in any of the knowledge bases.